-USEF RELP Houston, LLC recently constructed an approximately 2,400,000 square foot distribution/warehouse facility on approximately 60 acres in the District which is leased and occupied by Amazon.
-The Amazon distribution facility opened in summer 2017
+USEF RELP Houston, LLC has constructed an approximately 2,400,000 square foot distribution/warehouse facility on approximately 69 acres in the District which is leased and occupied by Amazon.
+The Amazon distribution facility opened in summer 2017.

-Current development in the District also includes a 585,000 square foot Sysco Houston, Inc. ("Sysco Houston") warehouse, distribution, and office facility on approximately 54 acres in the District.
+The District also includes a 739,141 square foot Sysco Houston, Inc. ("Sysco Houston") warehouse, distribution, and office facility on approximately 54 acres in the District.
 The Sysco Houston facility, which opened in March 2010, is Sysco Houston's primary distribution center for southeast Texas and is located approximately six miles from Intercontinental Airport.

-Five industrial warehouse/distribution buildings are owned by Teachers Insurance and Annuity Association.
-The first building is a 600,000 square foot warehouse/distribution facility on approximately 29 acres in the District, all of which is leased to HD Supply Facilities Maintenance ("HD Supply").
+Five industrial warehouse/distribution buildings within the District are owned by Teachers Insurance and Annuity Association.
+The first building is a 608,784 square foot warehouse/distribution facility on approximately 29 acres, all of which is leased to HD Supply Facilities Maintenance ("HD Supply").
 HD Supply is a distributor of maintenance, repair and operations products and services to owners and managers of multifamily, hospitality, educational and commercial properties, healthcare providers, and municipal and government facilities.
-The HD Supply facility opened in September 2014 and is

-HD Supply's primary distribution center for Texas and Louisiana.
-The second and third buildings are 120,150 square feet each on a total of approximately 14 acres in the District.
-Approximately 50% of the space is leased to three tenants: Red Bull North America, Cambria and Argo Turboserve Corporation.
-The fourth building is 193,000 square feet on approximately 14 acres in the District, of which approximately 110,000 square feet are being leased to three tenants.
-The fifth building is 500,400 square feet on approximately 32 acres in the District, none of which is leased at this time.
+The HD Supply facility is HD Supply's primary distribution center for Texas and Louisiana.
+The second and third buildings are 120,120 square feet each on a total of approximately 14 acres.
+Approximately 50% of the space is leased to two tenants: Red Bull North America and Cambria.
+The fourth building is 193,000 square feet on approximately 14 acres, of which approximately 110,000 square feet are being leased to three tenants.
+The fifth building is 504,000 square feet on approximately 32 acres, none of which is leased at this time.